Frequently asked questionsGeneral questions

 Conversely, there are terrible costs associated with the waste of resources, overconsumption, deterioration of the environment, poverty, social inequality and the debts a society leaves to future generations.
 These costs are above all the result of development situations that are not viable.

 In this perspective, and since Québec’s sustainable development process is constantly evolving, many practices and rules will be refined over time.
-The Government Sustainable Development Strategy 2008-2013, which stems from the Sustainable Development Act, provides for mechanisms to measure and monitor Québec’s progress.
+The Government Sustainable Development Strategy 2015-2020 (French), which stems from the Sustainable Development Act, provides for mechanisms to measure and monitor Québec’s progress.

 Adopted by the Government of Québec in 2006, the Sustainable Development Act provides a framework for the governmental process.
 It enables greater integration of the sustainable development process at all levels and into all spheres of intervention, in the policies, programs and actions of the public administration.